Are condo fees worth it?

 Opportunities for socializing

 Most condo buildings have community spaces, such as kitchens, patios, rooftops, party rooms and sometimes even guest overnight suites!
-So although your condo can be smaller than a detached home, you have the benefits of larger spaces when needed.
+So although your unit can be smaller than a detached home, you have the benefits of larger spaces when needed.

 Top-Notch Amenities